Those who never experienced anxiety and panic attacks – Just don’t get it.

 Other symptoms of GABA deficiency include headaches, palpitations and low libido.
 You may consider trying 500-1000 mg a day of a GABA supplement, or have more food that increases its production: Nuts, bananas, broccoli and spinach, green tea, citrus fruit and rice bran.

-#3 – Anti-Anxiety Diet (Not Actually a Diet at all!)
+#3 – Anti-Anxiety Diet (Not Really a Diet at all!)

 Anxiety and panic have always been considered to be mental conditions, right?